Mosharrf-Miah/Happiness-Analysis/README.md

-# Happiness-Analysis
+# Happiness Analysis

 ## Project Summary
 This project explores the different factors which have an effect on level of happiness a country experiences.The objective is to identify key drivers of happiness and what changes countries can make to imrpove their happiness.

-Supervised and unsupervised machine learning, geospatial analysis and statisical modeling

-By leveraging Python and Tableau, this analysis uncovers patterns in happiness scores, GDP per capita, social support, life expectancy, and other influential variables.
-The study provides data-driven recommendations for policymakers and stakeholders to improve well-being across different regions.
+Using Python and techniques such as Supervised/unsupervised machine learning, geospatial analysis and statisical modeling to uncovers patterns in social and economical factors countries can use to improve happiness.

 ## Objective & Key Questions

 The Rockbuster Stealth Management Board has asked a series of business questions and